DinoChiesa/jwt-webtool/README.md

    HS384, HS512).

- - For encrypted JWT, it handles JWT that use RSA keys, and RSA algorithms (RSA-OAEP, RSA-OAEP-256).
-It does not support other alg types for encrypted JWT, such as "dir" or any of the password-based Encryption (PBES2).
+ - For encrypted JWT, it handles JWT that use RSA keys, and RSA algorithms (RSA-OAEP, RSA-OAEP-256), as well as the PBES2 algorithms.
+It does not support other alg types for encrypted JWT, such as "dir" or any of the key-wrapping algorithms.
 It supports all types of enc.

  - In either case (signed or encrypted), this tool does not handle crit headers, nor will it extract the certificate from an x5c header.
 Nor will it check